gar-r/ipflare/README.md

 ## docker image

-You can pull the latest docker image from docker hub...
+You can pull the latest docker image:

 ```
-docker pull garric/ipflare
+docker pull git.okki.hu/garric/ipflare
 ```

 ...or use the included Dockerfile to build the image yourself.